 - Relations of the directors with third parties

 - Relations of the directors with the regulator

 - Concrete impacts on your internal organisation, other functions and procedures?

-Glenn Meyer (Partner, Banking and Financial Services, Arendt & Medernach).
+Glenn Meyer (Partner, Banking and Financial Services, Arendt & Medernach) and/or,

 Members of management bodies, experienced executives and directors who wish to strengthen their knowledge and understanding of the various duties and liabilities that managers and directors of Luxembourg credit institutions have to face and tackle when exercising their functions of director duties in the specific context of Luxembourg.